JamesDean595/jamesdean595.github.io/_pages/research.md

 ## Works in Progress
-- The Racial Political Economy of Bank Entry Restrictions (with J. Hall)
 - Does the Minimum Wage Improve Upward Mobility?
 Evidence from Canada (with V. Geloso)
 - Re-examining the Output Gap Restriction and Role of Aggregate Supply in Macroeconomic Fluctuations (with S. Schuh)